Keeping SQL Server and Critical Systems Up to Date

 Applying the latest patches to SQL Server, Windows OS, and underlying hardware is a vital part of maintaining secure, high-performing systems.
 For many organizations, this is done on a regular schedule—monthly, quarterly, or aligned with specific maintenance windows.
 However, for business-critical, 24/7 systems, patching takes extra planning and vigilance.

-Here’s a straightforward look at patching strategies and considerations:
+Here’s a straightforward look at patching strategies and considerations from an experienced SQL DBA:

 Regular Maintenance Is Key